Tapjoy: 86% of Gen Z plays mobile games and many play on consoles/PCs too

 The survey of mobile consumers between the ages of 18 to 24 reveals that 68% shop on mobile one to four times a week, yet another sign that Gen Z is a “mobile-first” generation.

 Tapjoy said that members of Generation Z are extremely tuned in to the mobile ecosystem.
-More than three quarters of Gen Z, defined as those born between 1996 and 2010, claim to have gotten their first smartphone before the age of 18, compared to only 49% of Millennials (the prior generation).
+More than three quarters of Gen Z, defined as those born between 1996 and 2010, claim to have gotten their first smartphone before the age of 18, compared to only 49% of millennials (the prior generation).

-Now reaching adulthood, “Zoomers” represent billions of dollars in buying power and a largely untapped opportunity for advertisers, as shown in Tapjoy’s latest report, Modern Mobile Gamer 2021: Generation Z Edition.
+Now reaching adulthood, “zoomers” represent billions of dollars in buying power and a largely untapped opportunity for advertisers, as shown in Tapjoy’s latest report, Modern Mobile Gamer 2021: Generation Z Edition.

 Tapjoy surveyed 1,667 U.S.-based mobile gamers between the ages of 18 and 24 to discover insights.
-For instance, 22% of Zoomers got their first smartphone at age 10 or younger, and 61% got theirs between the ages of 11 and 17.
+For instance, 22% of zoomers got their first smartphone at age 10 or younger, and 61% got theirs between the ages of 11 and 17.
 Almost half replace smartphones every two years to three years.
 Their favorite mobile activities are games, social media, and entertainment such as streaming apps like Netflix or Disney+.

 As noted, 86% of them use mobile devices as a gaming platform, compared to 42% who use console/handheld devices and 38% who play on a PC.